Goenka College of Commerce and Business Administration

 Goenka College of Commerce and Business Administration is a commerce college of India.
-It is a Kolkata-based degree-granting college that offers undergraduate and postgraduate degrees in commerce, and an MBA degree course.
+It is a Kolkata-based degree-granting college that offers undergraduate and postgraduate degrees in commerce.
 It is affiliated with the University of Calcutta.
 Earlier it was a part of Presidency College, Kolkata, where it started as a department but later with growing demand it had to be shifted into its new premises as a separate institute under the University of Calcutta.

 Courses

-Geonka College offers undergraduate as well as postgraduate courses in commerce and business.
-These are: B.Com (Hons), M.Com and MBA.
+Geonka College offers undergraduate as well as postgraduate courses in commerce.
+These are: B.Com (Hons) and M.Com.

 Admission procedure and cutoffs

 The college has a strict online application process.
-The admission procedure for its flagship B Com (Hons.) is rigorous with the percentile cut offs basis Class 12 Examination marks is around 97% The total percentage of the best 4 subjects in Class 12 Finals are considered.
-Mathematics is not mandatory in Class 12 for B.Com.
-(Hons), unlike other colleges.
+The admission procedure for its flagship B Com (Hons.) is rigorous with the cut off basis on Class 10 & 12 Examination marks is around 87%.

 Accommodation

 Currently, the college has no hostel of its own but a few seats in the Eden Hindu Hostel is usually made available to the students of B.Com.
 (Honours) Course (Boys only) of this college.
 Students can also stay in paying guests nearby.